Christopher Palmer

 Chris Palmer was born in the Hague, Netherlands, of Canadian parents.
 When he was four years old, his family moved to London, England.
 He studied at the Royal College of Music in London, and later at Ottawa University.

 As an arranger, Chris has written orchestral accompaniments for East Coast artists of diverse backgrounds who have performed with Symphony Nova Scotia, from Lennie Gallant and the Barra MacNeils to Buck 65 and El Viento Flamenco.
-His arrangements of songs by Leonard Cohen for the Blue Engine String Quartet and Cliff Lejeune have been performed many times with great success, and the recording has been broadcast nationwide on CBC radio.
-He has arranged Broadway music, Christmas music, and Beatles for the Rhapsody Quintet.
+His arrangements of Leonard Cohen songs for the Blue Engine

 Q&A with Chris